 Make An Air Pollution & Water Pollution Experiment

+Before crafting an activity for kids, learn more about water pollution to be able to explain it step-by-step to them.
 Making air or water pollution experiments can give kids a visual of the pollution surrounding us and help them understand that it exists.
 Here are some inspirations of water pollution and air pollution experiments for reference.

 Repurpose Old Toys or Furniture